cncjs/cncjs/.changeset/add-watch-directory-upload-option.md

 "cncjs": minor
 ---

-Add an option to save uploaded G-code files to the configured watch directory, so they persist across sessions instead of only being loaded in memory.
+Rework the Watch Directory modal: add an "Add" button and a dropzone to upload files to the configured watch directory, with an upload progress indicator.
+The file tree updates in real time via server push events and also provides a Refresh button.